Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Mixed Angle and Frequency Droop Control (MAFD) Model and Transient Stability Problem

-The matrix $H$ is the power flow Jacobian corresponding to the linearization of \eqref{powerflow}.
-We now formally state the transient stability problem addressed in this paper. \begin{problemstatement}[Transient Stability] Given the linearized switched system model \eqref{linear switched system}, design a \textit{secondary} output-feedback control input $\tilde u(t)=K_{\sigma(t)}y(t)$, ${K_j \in \mathbb{R}^{2|\mathcal{V}|\times2|\mathcal{V}|}}$, $j \in \Sigma^{|\mathcal{V}|}$, such that the nonlinear switched system \eqref{nonlinear_switched} with $u(t) \mapsto u(t)+\tilde{u}(t)$ is locally stable with respect to $w(t)$ (in the sense of $\mathcal{L}_2$ stability) for any arbitrary switching between angle (and voltage) droop and frequency (and voltage) droop primary controllers of individual microgrids in the network. \end{problemstatement} \begin{remark} Note that the dynamics of the primary angle, frequency and voltage droop controllers are included in the system dynamics \eqref{nonlinear_switched} and its linear approximation \eqref{linear switched system}.
-The control input $\tilde{u}(t)$ refers to the secondary controller that will be designed to ensure transient stability of the mixed angle and frequency droop controlled system of microgrids. \end{remark}
+Equation \eqref{nonlinear_switched} represents the dynamics of the network of interconnected microgrids with MAFD primary control, and \eqref{linear switched system} is its linear approximation.
+The deployment of MAFD control to address intermittent loss of angle measurement inherently induces switched dynamics in the system.
+This calls for a secondary controller which should not only handle the deviations caused by generation-load mismatches in the microgrid but also stabilize the network of microgrids during the switching transients introduced by the MAFD controller.
+In this paper, we design a switched secondary controller to address the problem of transient stability.
+This problem is stated more formally as follows. \begin{problemstatement}[Transient Stability] Given the linearized switched system model \eqref{linear switched system}, design a \textit{secondary} output-feedback control input $\tilde u(t)=K_{\sigma(t)}y(t)$, ${K_j \in \mathbb{R}^{2N\times2N}}$, $j \in \Sigma^N$, such that the nonlinear switched system \eqref{nonlinear_switched} with $u(t) \mapsto u(t)+\tilde{u}(t)$ is locally stable with respect to $w(t)$ (in the sense of $\mathcal{L}_2$ stability) for any switching between angle (and voltage) droop and frequency (and voltage) droop primary controllers of individual microgrids in the network. \end{problemstatement}